KingAbesh/KingAbesh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on awesome stuff @zazuuHQ.
+- 🔭 I’m currently working on awesome stuff.

 - 🌱 I have a knack for languages/runtimes that prioritize concurrency.